Can You Guess What These Old Household Objects Were Once Used For?

 Hint: If this device reminds you a bit of a guillotine, you're not far off.

-Instead of chopping off heads, this simple machine was solely used for chopping bread into uniform slices.
+Instead of chopping off heads, this simple machine was used to chop bread into uniform slices.
 The handle on the left raises the blade, while the wooden part allows the rest of the loaf to rest without anyone's hands getting in the way.